prechelt/ojs-rqcplugin/README.md

 The current version of the plugin has the following limitations:

+User-visible:
 - The RQC-submission confirmation dialog has no "Cancel" button.
   If you need to close it, use the "x" in the top right corner.
-- The certificate used by the RQC server for https will not be validated by the plugin, so that theoretically a man-in-the-middle attack could be performed to modify your submissions.
+- Attachments uploaded by reviewers are not yet transmitted to RQC.
+- Handling journal-specific review forms is implemented, but has not yet been tested and may not work.

+Internal/technical:
 - Automatically repeating the submission to RQC after a failed request is not yet implemented.
-- Handling journal-specific review forms is implemented, but has not yet been tested.
-- Attachments uploaded by reviewers are not yet transmitted to RQC.
+- No automated tests exist yet.
+(They are complicated with OJS.)